Events

 Email onlinevwsgb@gmail.com for further information and queries.

-We are pleased to launch a new reading group for VWSGB members who want to talk about the works of Virginia Woolf and some of her Bloomsbury friends and contemporaries, to find connections, influences and similarities between them.
+We are pleased to offer this reading group FREE for VWSGB members who want to talk about the works of Virginia Woolf and some of her Bloomsbury friends and contemporaries, to find connections, influences and similarities between them.
 The meetings will be a mixture of online and face-to-face discussions.
 Come prepared to tell us about your experience of reading the work, whether it’s your first or your hundredth time!
 What themes or motifs did you notice?
 Did anything surprise, delight, perplex or anger you?
 What do you think are the best parts, and why?

 Email membershipvwsgb@gmail.com to join the Society, or onlinevwsgb@gmail.com for further information and queries about the Reading Group.